o3de/o3de.org/content/docs/user-guide/features/packaging/asset-bundler/command-line-reference.md

  In the following examples, assume that the seed list `testFile.seed` exists and that the `pc`, `ios`, and `es3` platforms are enabled\.

 **Example Display default assets**
- Display which asset lists would be generated from the seed lists for the Lumberyard Engine and enabled Gems for a project's default platforms:
+ Display which asset lists would be generated from the seed lists for the O3DE Engine and enabled Gems for a project's default platforms:

 ```
 Bin64vc141\AssetBundlerBatch.exe assetLists --addDefaultSeedListFiles --print